 - Bren Professor of Chemistry and Director of the Resnick Sustainability Institute

 Addressing the challenges of climate change and the stewardship of our precious natural resources requires a shared sense of global responsibility.
 We look forward to facilitating Caltech’s crucial role in this common cause.

 Learn more about this opportunity for visiting undergrads from underrepresented backgrounds.
-Application period opens October 1, 2020!
+The 2021 application period is open!

 Helping young companies grow their businesses through a supportive community of collaborators providing educational and financial support.

 Pathways to Net-Zero and Negative Carbon Emissions & other webinar content now online!

 Browse research highlights from RSI Graduate Research and Postdoctoral Fellows.